 - 1 onion, chopped small

-- Water to cover or up to 8 cups water (use less for thick beans, more for Ham & Bean Soup)
+- Water to cover or up to 8 cups water (use less for thick beans, up to 8 cups for something akin to Ham & Bean Soup, see TIPS)

 - 1 teaspoon dried sage